 If memoization is enabled, tasks will use pre-calculated results, instead of generating new ones.
 This, however, relies on the existence of intermediate files.
 Specifically, reuse of previous task results will be possible for the duration of that task’s intermediate files retention.

 Memoization takes place at job level.
 Specifically, if a job has already been executed, and a job with the same app and same inputs is scheduled, even in a completely different task, the new job will not be executed but instead will return the existing outputs of the original execution, provided that memoization is enabled and the outputs are saved for a sufficient period of time.

 Once memoization is triggered and job outputs are reused in a new context, appropriate job workspace directory, with all intermediate files, will also be created (files are going to be copied, so you are not going to be charged twice for the same intermediate files) for the new job, thus providing you with the option to view logs and relevant files from the original job (available via the View task logs option in View stats & logs).

-Intermediate files are files that are created during the course of job execution, but are not reported as its outputs.
+Intermediate files are files that are created during the course of job execution, but are not reported as task outputs.
 Apps are usually configured to pick up and display only relevant outputs to the user, while often also creating, but not reporting, files that are created as intermediate products.
 These files are, however, crucial for later executions of the jobs that are consuming/producing them, as the memoization mechanism will reuse them, instead of having to execute those jobs again.